 Interpretation of Scripture is the church’s responsibility

-There is one last word to consider before we end this series.
+There is one last word to consider before we end this essay.
 The task of interpreting Scripture is not the responsibility of isolated individuals, but the task of the whole church, involving its various members with their gifts and callings, including those gifted as teachers and preachers.
 Proper interpretation of Scripture takes account of how particular passages of Scripture have been understood by many down through the history of the church and into our own times.
-We’ll want to pay more attention to those teachers and interpreters who follow the kind of guidelines we have laid out in this series.
+We’ll want to pay more attention to those teachers and interpreters who follow the kind of guidelines we have laid out in this essay.

-In presenting this series, I am indebted to many who have gone before me.
+In presenting this essay, I am indebted to many who have gone before me.
 I have not footnoted these references, but I could have.
 It is good to consult others before we make final determinations of what a given passage of Scripture means or what a collection of Scriptures add up to mean.
 We should look for precedents—paying attention to those who have been called by God to assist the church in listening to and understanding Scripture.
 We ought to be skeptical about esoteric interpretations that have little or no continuity with what the orthodox church as a whole has historically understood.
 This does not mean that deeper understanding could not be obtained as we stand on the shoulders of those who have gone before.
 But that understanding should be deeper and fuller than what has gone before, not a departure or wholesale discount of it.

 God has many laborers working by faith to understand Scripture.
 We must not be so arrogant as to think that we alone, individually, can have an independent and final say.
-While the approach advocated in this series will not guarantee uniformity of interpretation throughout the church, it will help us avoid falling into traps, especially those already identified centuries ago!
+While the approach advocated in this essay will not guarantee uniformity of interpretation throughout the church, it will help us avoid falling into traps, especially those already identified centuries ago!
 God gives his Word and his Spirit to the church as a whole.
 We must not despise others who approach it with the same honor with which we regard it, for in doing so we would be rejecting some of the good gifts that God has given to the church in the past for our benefit today.

 May the Lord himself sanctify all these words to you.
 Amen.